augcog/tai/README.md

 # Follow instructions in rag/README.md
 ```

-### Recommended vscode setting for editor Cursor/VScode:
+### Recommended setup for Cursor/VScode:

-Install `ms-python.black-formatter` extension in the editor.

-That's it!
-Each project will automatically activate its environment when you enter the directory.
+Highly recommand openning the project using `workspace`(eidtor should alert you automatically) and install all recommand extension and plugins.

 ## 🏗️ Architecture